filipecosta90/RedisModulesBenchmarks/RedisTimeSeries/tsbs/Readme.md

 #### Integrating automatic tests to benchmark insert/write performance

-So for integrating automatic tests to benchmark insert/write performance you need to retrieve the project and its dependencies:
+For integrating automatic tests to benchmark insert/write performance you need to retrieve the project and its dependencies:

 0) Install pre-requesites
     ```bash
     $ git clone https://github.com/filipecosta90/RedisModulesBenchmarks.git